Welcome

 Cordavi was recently featured in Esquire Magazine as one of the top 20 new restaurants in the

-o'clock.
-Cordavi uses this night to present special prices on a selection of their wonderful food, so
+9 o'clock.
+Cordavi uses this night to present special prices on a selection of their wonderful food,

-away from the main stage, however, in a restaurant that used to be a Quincy's.
-Though we were
+played away from the main stage, however, in a restaurant that used to be a Quincy's.
+Though we

-technically playing for the festival it felt more like we were playing for the regular Saturday night
+were technically playing for the festival it felt more like we were playing for the regular Saturday

-buffet customers...
-Hopefully Dave's tunes helped with their digestion (I believe they would need the
+night buffet customers...
+Hopefully Dave's tunes helped with their digestion (I believe they would

 New Music Collective concert November 3rd.
 Be there.
 For me?